bitrix24/b24icons/README.md

 # @bitrix24/b24icons

-The library contains SVG icons for Bitrix24.
+The library contains SVG icons for use in the interfaces of both local and mass-market applications for Bitrix24.

-Read more about the library in the [documentation](https://bitrix24.github.io/b24icons/).
+Find more details in the [documentation](https://bitrix24.github.io/b24icons/)